BogBogdan/xv6-copyshortcut/README.md

 COPY MODE

-U can call it by pressing shift + alt + c.
+U can start copy mode by pressing shift + alt + c.
 In this mode, u can move around with arrow keys or with the w, a, s and d keys.
-U can start selection by pressing the q key and end selection by pressing the e key.
+To start selection press the q key and to end selection press the e key.
 When u finish exit from this mode by pressing shift + alt + c.
 To paste text press shift + alt + p.